dev0T/dev0T/README.md

-# Howdy!
+## Howdy!

 My name is Teryn, but you can call me T!
 I graduated recently from Langara College (August, 2022) in Vancouver, CA 🇨🇦.
 I got a degree in Computer Science and a citation in Full Stack Web Development.
 GPA: 3.92

 - 🖋️ My pronouns are they/them/any
-- 🧋 I am fueled by bubble tea
 - This README.md is a work in progress!

 ### Languages

 [![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)](#)
 [![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)](#)